simonesilvestroni/m2m-website/_posts/2020-07-30-antiquity-in-our-dreams.md

   - gerald duchene
   - independent music
   - new york
 description: "'In Our Dreams' written, produced and mixed by Gerald Duchene.
-Vocals and melody Dan Ecclestone.
-Bass Minutes to Midnight.
-Mastering Chris Pavey."
-excerpt: '<em>In Our Dreams</em> is out now.
-Written, produced and mixed by Gerald Duchene.
-Vocals and melody by Dan Ecclestone.
-Bass by Minutes to Midnight.
-Mastered by Chris Pavey.'
+Vocals by Dan Ecclestone, bass by Minutes to Midnight."
 ---
-I always enjoy being a part of [Gerald’s fabulous songs]({{ site.url}}/blog/tag/antiquity/).
-This one was particularly exciting to work on, since I rarely have the chance to play bass in songs where drums are nowhere to be heard.
+I always enjoy being a part of [Gerald’s music]({{ site.url}}/blog/tag/antiquity/).
+This song was particularly exciting to work on, since I rarely have the chance to play bass where drums are nowhere to be heard.
 I believe the result is stunning.

-## On Bandcamp

-{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/track=984842794/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://antiquitysessions1.bandcamp.com/track/in-our-dreams">In Our Dreams by Antiquity</a></iframe>' %}
+{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=984842794/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/transparent=true/" seamless><a href="https://sessions.antiquity-music.com/track/in-our-dreams">In Our Dreams by Antiquity</a></iframe>' %}

-## Official Video

-{% include pattern-video.html id="_9KP8rPjsrM" %}

 ## Credits